-So you have a shiny new G Suite intranet.
+So you have a shiny new intranet.
 It’s great, really, isn’t it?
 It holds so much promise, so much potential.
-And yet… your workforce isn’t (yet) enamoured.
+And yet… your workforce isn’t (yet) enamored.
 They’re complaining about change, about having to get used to another new system.
 They’re struggling to know where to go and what to do.
 And despite all of your communications and guidance helping them out, they still aren’t logging on much.

 You need an intervention.
 You need some form of power, a weapon, or maybe an assassin to stalk through the office – or better yet, a superhero to come and take charge and swing everything in the right direction.

 That’s right – we’re here to talk about gamification.

 Gamification at work